Fee guide: How Technical Safety BC fees are determined

 There are many reasons to set a new fee or adjust a fee, including regulatory or legislative change, changes to the way we administer programs, and client feedback.

-When setting a new fee or reviewing an existing fee, we calculate the fees based on the following principles:
+When setting a new fee or reviewing an existing fee, we want them to be:

-- simplicity: categories of fees will be kept to a minimum and standardized wherever possible; and
+Simple: fee categories will be kept to a minimum, standardized, and bundled wherever possible.

 There are several steps in the fee setting process: